Advanced CompositesFind a programme

 Professor Fabrizio Scarpa Laurea, PhD(Torino), (Professor), Auxetic materials, smart materials and structures, morphing structures, multidomain design of components, damping technologies, nanostructures.

 Dr Mark Schenk MSc(Delft), PhD(Cantab), (Lecturer), Structural analysis, deployable structures, morphing structures.

-Dr Valeska Ting BSciTech (Victoria University of Wellington), PhD (Australian National University), (Reader), Smart, functional nanomaterial composites, porous composite materials.
+Dr Valeska Ting BSciTech (Victoria University of Wellington), PhD (Australian National University), (Reader and Research Director for the School of Civil, Aerospace and Mechanical Engineering), Smart, functional nanomaterial composites, porous composite materials.

 Dr Carwyn Ward BEng(Hons), MRes(Swan), PhD(Bristol), (Lecturer), Composites manufacture, automation for composites, factory processes/operations, process optimisation, costs, recycling, assembly & repair.

-Professor Paul Weaver BSc, PhD(N'cle), (ACCIS CDT Director, Professor), Composite plates and shells, buckling, cellular structures and morphing composites, stiffness tailoring.
+Professor Paul Weaver BSc, PhD(N'cle), (CDT Co-Director, Professor), Composite plates and shells, buckling, cellular structures and morphing composites, stiffness tailoring.

-Professor Michael Wisnom BSc(Lond), PhD(Bristol), MIMechE, (ACCIS CDT Chair, Director of ACCIS, Professor), High performance ductile composites, failure mechanisms, predicting the behaviour of composite structures and materials.
+Professor Michael Wisnom BSc(Lond), PhD(Bristol), MIMechE, (Director of the Bristol Composites Institute (ACCIS), Professor), High performance ductile composites, failure mechanisms, predicting the behaviour of composite structures and materials.